-This article is a revised and expanded version of the paper presented at 35th Annual SSHA meeting (Chicago, 18-21 November 2010).
-We wish to thank Steven Ruggles, who generously supplied us with the data of the 100 cases he used for his article in 2010.
-We also want to thank Rebecca Emigh and Joshua Goldstein for their comments on an earlier version of this paper.
+The authors wish to thank Steven Ruggles who generously supplied us with the data of the 100 cases he used for his article in 2010.
+The authors also want to thank Rebecca Emigh and Joshua Goldstein for their comments on an earlier version of this paper.